cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/squatter.rst

 .. option:: -t srctier...

-    In compact mode, the source tier(s) for the compacted indices.
+    In compact mode, the comma-separated source tier(s) for the compacted indices.
 At least one source tier must be specified in compact mode.
     Xapian only.
     |v3-new-feature|